-The purpose of the Contract Management Standard™ (CMS™) is to describe contract management in terms of the processes created through the integration and interaction of job tasks and skills and the purposes they serve.
+The Contract Management Standard™ is an ANSI-Accredited Standard that describes contract management in terms of the processes created through the integration and interaction of job tasks and skills and the purposes they serve.

 The common and repeated application of this standard will improve productivity, increase efficiency, and reduce costs.
-The CMS™ is the foundation of the Contract Management Body of Knowledge®, Fifth Edition.
+The CMS™ is the foundation of the Contract Management Body of Knowledge®, Sixth Edition.

 CMSTM is a free download available to NCMA members and nonmembers alike.
 We encourage you to share it with other contract management professionals who will find it useful.

 We’d love to hear your thoughts on the CMS™.
 Provide your feedback.

 What’s the purpose of the Contract Management StandardTM ?